If you are under the age of 21, you no doubt have many plans for your future.

 In addition, you will not receive approval for the state license or certification you need to enter certain professions such as education, law, or medicine.

-Applying for a new position with a DUI charge
+Applying for a new position

 Even if you have no criminal history other than a first-offense DUI, the common practice of performing background checks makes applying for new employment problematic.